CosmicLaca/ComfyUI_Primere_Nodes/README.md

 - You can select preferred model, subpath and orientation under the prompt input to overwrite the system settings by prompt, same features under the .csv prompt loader node and the automatic Prompt organizer
 - You can randomize the image orientation if using Comfy's batch queue mode
 - Auto save image and .json and/or .txt file with workflow details, but these details saved to image as EXIF (otherworldly meta) too
-- Custom image saver (image type, resolution, and quality) with standard save as dialog on Image preview node, with automatic 1 click preview saver feature
+- Custom image saver (image type, resolution, and quality) with standard save as dialog on Image preview node, and with semi-automatic 1 click preview saver feature for visual selectors
 - Read original A1111 styles.csv file, handle dynamic prompts and additional networks (Embedding, Lora, Lycoris, Hypernetwork) from the text content of prompts like in A1111, example dynamic styles.csv included for testing
 - Not just .csv useful as prompt source, organize your prompts to .toml file, and use the file content on dedicated Prompt organizer node.
-Example .toml file included, customize after rename
+Example .toml file included, customize after renamed
 - Random noise generator for latent image, with special function to generate different but consistent images with locked seed with adjustable difference between min and max values
 - Additional and easy editable image/art styles included in the text encoder as list
 - Resolution selector by side ratios only, editable ratio source in external file, auto detect checkpoint version for right final size